Chen Geng?

 My first name is Chen, and my last name is Geng.

 I prefer to be addressed by my first name Chen.
+I also go by "Ken" sometimes.

 Possible pronunciation: Chen(ch-uhn) Geng(guh-ng).